 Learn how to bake healthy - without sugar and using heritage flours, seeds and other superfoods.

-You are also welcome to book your own date, just select 'Book your own date' and let us know what date is best for you at the checkout.
-This is subject to our availability, so if you'd prefer to find out suitable dates first just contact us here.
+How to book as a group of up 1 to 2 people: You are welcome to book your own date, just select 'Book your own date' and let us know what date is best for you at the checkout.
+To check my availability, just scroll down this page to see my diary.

-This Healthy Baking Course is suitable for anyone who wants to look into alternatives to traditional baking and learn how add them to their daily food regime.
+This Healthy Bread and Cake Baking Course is suitable for anyone who wants to look into alternatives to traditional baking and learn how add them to their daily food regime.

 The course is mainly 'hands on', so you will be baking and making your own bread, muffins and other treats.
 Some healthy bakes will be demonstrated by your tutor (giving you chance to have another cup of tea or take notes if you wish), but you will still take plenty of samples home.